 - Infrapatellar strap

-- Often resolves after growth spurt is done
+- Often resolves after a growth spurt is done

 - 10% to 12% of patients may need surgery